womogenes/photon-jet/README.md

 ## Project structure

-This readme walks through all steps needed to
+This readme walks through all steps needed to replicate the figures in the paper.

-There are three sub-directories for each of our three model architectures: `bdt/` for Boosted Decision Trees, `cnn/` for Convolutional Neural Networks, and `pfn/` for Particle Flow Networks.
+This repository contains three sub-directories for each of our three model architectures: `bdt/` for Boosted Decision Trees, `cnn/` for Convolutional Neural Networks, and `pfn/` for Particle Flow Networks.
 Within each directory, there are scripts to train and evaluate the corresponding model, as well as scripts to create relevant plots.

-We also have cumulative plots that evaluate multiple models; the scripts to generate them are contained in the root directory.
+We also have cumulative plots that evaluate multiple models; the scripts to generate them are contained in `final_plots/`.

 ## Getting started